The Umbria Ride, Italy, Italy - Horse Riding Holidays and Safaris

-The Sibillini Mountains Ride, Italy
+The Umbria Ride, Italy

-7 NightsBeginner to AdvancedFrom €4,995 EUR?Tour costs €4,995 EUR which is approximately $8,266 AUD
+3-7 NightsBeginner to AdvancedFrom €2,475 EUR?Tour costs €2,475 EUR which is approximately $4,427 AUD

 With plains that could swallow you whole, gentle hills that seem to roll on forever, and mountains like a giant’s crown piercing the sky, this ride will leave you in a state of wonder.

-Sitting tall and mighty at the heart of Italy, yet somehow largely undiscovered by tourists, the Sibillini Mountains encompass a landscape so big, so multifaceted and so unique, it defies belief.
+Sitting tall and mighty at the heart of Italy, yet somehow largely undiscovered by tourists, Umbria’s Sibillini Mountains encompass a landscape so big, so multifaceted and so unique, it defies belief.
 Riding across plains that could swallow you whole, gentle hills that seem to roll on forever and mountains like a giant’s crown piercing the moody sky, you can’t help but wonder, how can such an endless expanse possibly squeeze into the heart of Italy?

 Guided by Emiliano Brandimarte, a third-generation Sibillini horseman and rancher, you’ll have the honour of exploring Monti Sibillini National Park as the locals do.
 From the mountains themselves, to the ancient hilltop village of Castelluccio, to the famed plains at its feet that turn into a sea of flowers every summer, a whole world will open up between your horse’s pricked ears.

-This is a REAL ‘slow travel’ experience: loosen the reins and feel time stand still as you absorb the abundance of natural beauty at your fingertips.
+Loosen the reins and feel time stand still as you absorb the abundance of natural beauty at your fingertips.

 Fast Facts